-- a) During the year ended May 31, 2016, the Company closed a non-brokered private placement with the issuance of 4,796,445 units at a price of \$0.09 per unit for gross proceeds of \$431,680.
-As part of this private placement the Company paid costs totalling \$2,500.
-Each unit was comprised of one share and one half share purchase warrant.
-Each share purchase warrant entitles the holder to acquire one common share at a price of \$0.20 per share for a period of 24 months.
-The warrants are subject to an accelerated exercise provision if the share price of the Company trades at or above \$0.45 for 10 or more consecutive trading days. - b) During the year ended May 31, 2016, the Company issued 100,000 common shares with respect to each of the Company's property option agreements on the Midas and Savant Lake properties.
-The shares issued on the Midas and Savant Lake properties were valued at \$5,000 and \$14,000 respectively. - c) During the year ended May 31, 2017, the Company completed a non-brokered private placement consisting of 6,325,000 units and 692,311 flow through shares for gross proceeds of \$722,500.
-The flow through shares were issued at a price of \$0.13 per share.
-Each unit was issued at a price of \$0.10 per unit and consisted of one share and one-half warrant.
-Each whole warrant will entitle the holder to acquire one share in the Company at a price of \$0.20 per share, subject to an accelerated exercise provision if the Company's shares trade at or above \$0.50 for 10 or more consecutive days.
+- a) During the year ended May 31, 2018 the Company consolidated its share capital on the basis of 2.5 preconsolidated shares for each post-consolidated share.
+All share, per share, stock option and share purchase warrant information has been retroactively presented on a post-consolidated basis. - b) During the year ended May 31, 2017, the Company completed a non-brokered private placement consisting of 2,530,000 non-flow through units and 276,924 flow through shares for gross proceeds of \$722,500.
+The flow through shares were issued at a price of \$0.325 per share.
+Each unit was issued at a price of \$0.25 per unit and consisted of one share and one-half warrant.
+Each whole warrant will entitle the holder to acquire one non-flow through share in the Company at a price of \$0.50 per share, subject to an accelerated exercise provision if the Company's shares trade at or above \$1.25 for 10 or more consecutive days.
 The Company allocated \$20,769 of the proceeds to the deferred premium liability and the remaining proceeds of \$701,731 were allocated to share capital.
-In connection with the private placement the Company paid costs of \$8,952 and finders' fees that consisted of cash payments of \$12,166, 119,271 shares and 55,650 finders' warrants having a fair value of \$3,456.
-The finders' warrants have the same terms as the warrants issued under the financing. - At May 31, 2017, the Company had incurred \$90,000 in qualifying exploration expenses fulfilling the requirements of the flow through financing and had filed documents with the tax authorities renouncing \$90,000 in Canadian Exploration Expenses under the look back rules in accordance with the financing agreement.
-Accordingly the \$20,769 of deferred premiums has been credited to operations as other income on deferred premium. - d) During the year ended May 31, 2017, the Company issued 100,000 common shares with respect to the Company's property option agreement on the Savant Lake property.
-The shares issued were valued at \$12,000.
+In connection with the private placement the Company paid costs of \$8,952 and finders' fees that consisted of cash payments of \$12,166, 47,708 shares and 22,260 finders' warrants having a fair value of \$3,456.
+The finders' warrants have the same terms as the warrants issued under the financing.
+At May 31, 2017, the Company had incurred \$90,000 in qualifying exploration expenses fulfilling the requirements of the flow through financing and had filed documents with the tax authorities renouncing \$90,000 in Canadian Exploration Expenses under the look back rules in accordance with the financing agreement.
+Accordingly, the \$20,769 of deferred premiums has been credited to operations as other income on deferred premium. - c) During the year ended May 31, 2017, the Company issued 40,000 common shares with respect to the Company's property option agreement on the Savant Lake property.
+The shares issued were valued at \$12,000. - d) During the year ended May 31, 2018, the Company issued 40,000 common shares with respect to the Company's property option agreement on the Savant Lake property.
+The shares issued were valued at \$4,400. - e) During the year ended May 31, 2018, the Company issued 4,972,521 common shares valued at \$0.11 per share with respect to the Company's acquisition of its Argentinian properties. - f) During the year ended May 31, 2018, in conjunction with the acquisition of its Argentinian properties the Company completed a \$3,825,000 private placement consisted of 34,772,727 shares at a price of \$0.11 per share.
+Finders fees and costs of \$239,183 were paid in connection with the placement. - g) During the year ended May 31, 2018, 12,000 shares were issued on the exercise of warrants at a price of \$0.50 per share.